JHodgkins/MSP1-Fundraising-Group/docs/research/research.md

 To share content this must be done through sharing through a social media page to the regional office or sending a request to post on the page.
 This could mean posts may be missed if the regional office posts frequently or can delay a post appearing if there are current national campaigns happening at the same time.
-The downside to a social platform is that while the reach can be vast, thee pages which share content must be followed or liked to see the post originally.
+The downside to a social platform is that while the reach can be vast, these pages which share content must be followed or liked to see the post originally.

 ## User research
-The group were asked for their feedback in relation to the current way the group shares content online.
+The current members of Hertford and Ware group were asked for their feedback in relation to the current way the group shares content online.
 The group currently has an active Facebook page where they share updates on events, collections, and activities.
-Responses have been condensed for consistency
+Responses have been condensed for consistency.

 ### Questions asked
-Q. **How do you find using Facebook pages to stay up to date with our upcoming evets?**
+Q. **How do you find using Facebook pages to stay up to date with our upcoming events?**
 User. _‘Fairly easy if I see the notification, I get a lot and sometimes find it hard to re-find the post as Facebook changes the main timeline.’_  \
 User. _‘I am not on Facebook; I wait for the direct email to let me know when our meetings are so I can volunteer for events’_